pos-my/react-interview/README.md

 ## Dependencies

-The project was originally generated via ng generate so a majority of dependencies involve those generally shipped with angular
+The project was originally generated via ng generate so a majority of dependencies involve those generally shipped with react

 * YARN
 * React